Programs & Workshops

 Workshops

-Garden Club is a great opportunity for First through Fifth grade students to experience hands-on, after-school, weekly nature education.
-We focus our lessons and activities around gardening, farm animals, art projects, music, games and more.
-We hold four to eight week sessions in the fall, winter, and spring.
-Two co-directors are present at each after-school session.
-Scroll down for more information on our Garden Club programs.
+Homesteading Club is a great opportunity for children ages 3-10 to experience hands-on, weekly nature education (under 5 attends with caregiver).
+We focus our lessons and activities around farm animals, homesteading principals, and plants.
+Each seasonal series will vary from 4-8 weeks and include activities such as animal interaction (and how to care for them / anatomy / life cycles), plant interaction (identifying/ growing cycles, etc), themed art projects and snacks, cooking, music, games and more.
+Two co-directors are present at each session.
+Scroll down for more information on our Homesteading Club programs.

 Current Workshops